What’s new in 2025

 Work Location | Minimum Hourly Wage |

-Fast food employees are entitled to a minimum wage of $15 per hour statewide, including in New York City.
+Fast food employees are entitled to a minimum wage of $16.50 per hour in New York City, Long Island, and Westchester—and $15.50 per hour everywhere else in the state.

 Public health laws have also set minimum wage requirements for home health aides.
 These employees are subject to varying minimum hourly wages based on the area where they perform work.